Bad Bunny

 Bad Bunny in 'Bullet Train'

 Ocasio dedicates a lot of time to charity.
-When Hurricane Maria caused significant damage in Puerto Rico in 2018, the rapper openly criticized the U.S. government's inaction in providing humanitarian aid to the island's affected residents.
+When Hurricane Maria devastated Puerto Rico in 2018, the rapper openly criticized the U.S. government's inaction in providing humanitarian aid to the island's affected residents.
 In his hometown, he organized the distribution of generators, food, and water.
-Moreover, he founded the Good Bunny Foundation, which bought toys for children from low-income families in Puerto Rico.
+He also founded the Good Bunny Foundation, which bought toys for children from low-income families in Puerto Rico.

-Bad Bunny also criticized the decision to close schools on the island, for which he received a "Humanitarian Award" nomination.
+Bad Bunny also criticized the decision to close schools on the island, earning him a "Humanitarian Award" nomination.
 In 2019, the musician joined Ricky Martin in protests demanding the resignation of Ricardo Rosselló, then governor of Puerto Rico.

 Bad Bunny and Ricky Martin